limodou/parm/README.md

 want to add disqus support to each page.
 So let me show you how to do that.

 ### Sign in Disqus and got embeded codes

+For 0.9 version, parm has already supported disqus, so when you created conf.py it'll ask you the disqus account name, and the name will be saved in conf.py, so you can edit it later.
+And steps below will not need, but you should know how to config it if you want to change it later.

 You should sign in disqus first, and then you'll get two paragraphs, one is html code, the other is js code.
 For example: